 There is no business/trade tax in the US.

 Each company must pay a corporate tax of 15% in Germany.

 The corporate income tax rate is 21% in the US.

 Capital Gains Tax

-Capital gains tax in Germany is applied to gross profit from capital investments such as interests, dividends from corporations as well as open and hidden distributions of company’s profit.
-Since 2009, private investors also have to pay this tax in certain cases, e.g. sale of shares.
+Capital gains tax in Germany is applied to gross profit from capital investments such as interests, dividends from corporations, and open and hidden distributions of the company’s profit.
+Since 2009, private investors also have to pay this tax in certain cases, e.g., sale of shares.

-In the US capital gain tax strongly depend on the income of the person (higher rates apply to higher incomes) and also whether they are married, etc. (same way as with federal taxes).
+In the US, capital gain tax strongly depends on the person’s income (higher rates apply to higher incomes) and whether they are married, etc. (same way as with federal taxes).

 Additional Taxes in Germany

 In addition to all taxes we have listed, Germany has some special taxes, which are more typical for European countries.

 In Germany, church tax is applied to registered members of an official church in your municipality.
 The tax rate varies and usually comes to 8-9% of an individual’s income tax.
 So going to the church in Germany is pretty damn expensive.